API Testing

 Benefits of Automated Functional Testing

-Automated functional testing provides numerous benefits that improve testing procedures’ productivity, reliability, and scalability.
+Automated functional testing has a lot of benefits that improve testing procedures’ productivity, reliability and scalability.
 Let’s look at the primary benefits of automated testing.

 Efficiency and Scalability

-Automation enables teams to run multiple tests simultaneously across different devices and platforms, speeding up the testing process considerably.
-This scalability ensures that the testing framework may seamlessly expand as the software grows to cover new features and use cases.
+Automation enables teams to run multiple tests simultaneously across different devices and platforms, speeding up the testing process.
+It provides scalability that lets you expand the testing framework as the software grows to be able to cover new features.

 Improved Accuracy and Consistency

-Human error is an inherent risk in manual testing, while automated tests repeat the same processes precisely every time.
-This consistency is critical for assuring the reliability of test results and giving a solid foundation for deciding if the software is ready for release.
+You should expect human error in manual testing, but automated tests can repeat the same processes every time exactly right.
+This consistency is important to make sure that the test results are reliable and makes it easier to decide if the software is ready for release.

 Supporting Continuous Integration and Deployment Processes